 - Stud

 Handheld, magnetic, and adhesive are generally reserved for short-term or spot acceleration measurements.
 The less secure the attachment, the lower the measurable frequency limit.
 In addition, adding mass like an adhesive or magnetic mounting base lowers the resonant frequency, limits the usable frequency range, and can reduce the accuracy of an accelerometer.
-Most accelerometers that are designed for various mounting styles include information in the datasheet on how mounting impacts performance.
+Most accelerometers designed for various mounting styles include information in the datasheet on how mounting impacts performance.
 Stud mounting is the most robust and produces the best overall performance, but requires a hole to be drilled into the mounting surface and is generally used for permanent installations.
 Examples of the frequency limits for a 100 mV/g accelerometer using different mounting methods are summarized in Table 1.

 Environmental constraints

 Charge mode accelerometers without integrated electronics are best suited for high-temperature operation.
 Their operating temperature range is only limited by sensing technology and packaging materials.
-But the lack of integrated electronics means these units can require an external amplifier or charge converter and need low-noise cabling to minimize susceptibility to noise.
+However, the lack of integrated electronics means these units require an external amplifier or charge converter and low-noise cabling to minimize susceptibility to noise.
 IEPE accelerometers can eliminate the need for a low-noise cable, but they have lower maximum operating temperatures due to the integrated amplifier.

 Cabling

 Strong electromagnetic fields can also result in error signals, especially with charge transducers.
-The cable should be routed far away from sources of electromagnetic interference such as generators, motors, and switch mode power converters.
+The cable should be routed far away from sources of electromagnetic interference, such as generators, motors, and switch-mode power converters.

 TEDS compatibility